mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

 To run a container we'll first need to locate one.
 The primary place to find container images is [DockerHub](https://dockerhub.com), a centralized docker container image registry.
 There you'll find thousands of containers for all sorts of uses.
 A registry is where images are stored and distributed.
 Images are stored in individual repositories which hold all the versions of an image.
 Since we're interested in MATLAB we can find it at https://hub.docker.com/r/mathworks/matlab.

 ### Pull a container
-To download the image we tell docker which one to.
+To download the image we tell docker which one we want.
 By default this will try to find the image on DockerHub.

 To pull the latest matlab image we use the pull command.

 ```bash
 docker pull mathworks/matlab
 ```
-Docker will contact the registry and download the requested container image.
+Docker will contact the registry and download the requested image.
 We've just pulled the latest image but it is possible to pull a specific version by using a tag.
 For instance, we could have run ```docker pull matlab:r2021a```

 This will take some time depending on your bandwidth since the image is pretty big.
 Once the download completes we can view the image.